jcarrano/wg-keygen-notrust/README.md

   so if the address/hash is the same, the content is the same.

 Alternatively, you could host the site yourself.

+## OPNsense bridge

+Additionally, there's an interface to OPNsense instances.
+These get contacted to get back a free IP address inside the given tunnel realm, get a wireguard server list and finally push the generated config to the OPNsense.
+AT THIS POINT, A SERVER IS CONTACTED, but only the one You gave inside the field "OPNsense URL".
+THERE IS NO OTHER SERVER CONTACTED BY THIS PROJECT.
+To make this work, You have to put the file `opnsensebridge.py` into your `cgi-bin` directory and make it executable.
+It must be accessible and executable from `/cgi-bin/opnsensebridge.py`.
+This funtions is in a beta state, errors might not get caught, things can happen...

 ## Single-file version